viskuitweb/mouse-click-highlight/README.md

 # mouse-click-highlight

-The idea is to highlight whenever a User clicks underneath the cursor on the page, no matter where the cursor is.
+Highlight on cursor position whenever a user clicks on the page.

-## Goal
+  ### Goal

-The goal was to make a basic shape appear in the same spot the cursor is placed when clicked.
+  The goal was to make a basic shape appear in the same spot the cursor is when clicked.

 ## How it works